TutsWiki/source/content/java/collections.md

 - **Interface**: Interfaces are abstract data types which are implemented to create different collections.
 For example: `java.util.Map`, `java.util.List` etc.
 - **Implementation**: These are the classes that implement that aforementioned Interfaces.
 For example: `java.util.HashMap`, `java.util.ArrayList` etc.
-- **Algorithms**: These are the methods used to manage collections or perform other computations like search, sort etc. These algorithms are polymorphic, i.e, the same algorithm works for different types of Collections.<br />

-    Example: `binarySearch()` method of `java.util.Collections` is used to search an element in a `List`.
+- **Algorithms**: These are the methods used to manage collections or perform other computations like search, sort etc. These algorithms are polymorphic, i.e, the same algorithm works for different types of Collections.
+For example: `binarySearch()` method of `java.util.Collections` is used to search an element in a `List`.
 It also works on List implementations like `ArrayList` and `LinkedList`.

 > Java Collections Framework is very much similar to the C++ STL (Standard Template Library).